-Tallapoosa County Schools will assist identified low-achieving schools by assisting school staff in the development of a continuous improvement plan.
-Additional funds will be allocated to the school for professional development as required.
-Central office personnel will monitor the implementation of the CIP in each school.
-Additional support will be provided to increase parental involvement in the school process.
-Every effort will be made to provide incentives for voluntary transfers and develop recruitment programs and other strategies to attract certified teachers so that low-income students and minority students will be taught at higher rates than other students by certified, experienced teachers.
-Four schools are identified as ATSI schools and each has implemented a plan to correct the sub-group deficiencies.
-During this time of uncertain conditions for schools, we are also providing additional professional development for teachers and administrators on Google Classroom and all Google tools.
+Tallapoosa County has two TSI schools and two ATSI schools.
+Each has implemented a plan to correct the sub-group deficiencies.
+Tallapoosa County assists each school by supporting staff in the development of a continuous improvement plan (CIP) in partnership with stakeholders.
+Needs assessment results determine necessary goals, objectives, critical initiatives, and key measures.
+Additional funds are allocated to the school for the purchase and use of evidence-based interventions as needed.
+Central office personnel monitors the implementation of the CIP in each school.

+Every effort is made to provide incentives for voluntary transfers and develop recruitment programs and other strategies to attract certified teachers so that low-achieving students will be taught by certified, experienced teachers.
+Additional professional development for teachers and administrators is also being provided on Google Classroom and all Google tools.
 All schools have received Chromebooks for all students K-12.